Freedom of information requests

 FOI requests are only dealt with through this process if they are not included within the organisation’s Publication Scheme.

-In 2021-22 there were 66 requests under the Freedom of Information Act for information that is not readily available, this was equal to the number of requests received last year.
+In 2022-23 there were 77 requests under the Freedom of Information Act for information that is not readily available, this was an increase of 11 compared to the number of requests received last year (66).
 No complaint about the way these requests were handled was made to the Information Commissioner.

 How to make an FOI request

 You should make a Freedom of Information (FOI) request in writing to FoI@valuationtribunal.gov.uk.

 We will help you as much as possible and will need you to include: